troyvassalotti/troyv.dev/src/posts/i-don-t-have-a-podcast.md

 ***

-_Disclaimer_: I love podcasts and am not advocating for people to stop doing what they love.
-I simply happen to think it is funny to sign a petition announcing that you'll never start your own podcast out of spite.
+_Disclaimer_: I love podcasts and am not advocating for people to stop doing what they love, but I also happen to think it is funny to sign a petition announcing that you'll never start your own podcast out of spite.